 03 of 05

 Humming, whistling, using charades—these are your tools to get your team to guess song titles.
 Can you do it before time expires?
 For each song your team gets right, you advance on the board.
 The team that knows its music will get to the final square and win.
-The categories in this musical game are user-friendly for various ages (Broadway musicals, television, movies, oldies, contemporary, folk, and family favorites).
+The categories in this musical game are user-friendly for various ages and musical preferences (Broadway musicals, television, movies, oldies, contemporary, folk, and family favorites).
 Recommended for players 18 years old and older.

 04 of 05

 This musical board game comes with popular singers represented by discs the size of 45 rpm records.
 A dial in the center of each 45 record shows the performer's value, from 5 to 12—and this value can go up or down when the next person takes control of that artist.
 The goal is to acquire your singer at a high value and put on the best concert with the most popular artists.
 Each player puts on three concerts and a final gala, which they must perform in.
-Recommend for players 12 years old and up.Continue to 5 of 5 below.
+Recommended for players 12 years old and up.Continue to 5 of 5 below.

 05 of 05